vttale/serve-stale/README.md

    generating an answer under the metaphorical assumption that "stale bread is better than no bread."

+   Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (in three different resolver implementations), BIND, Knot, OpenDNS, and Unbound.
+Apple MacOS can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
+The collective operational experience is that it provides significant benefit with minimal downside.

    [RFC1035] Section 3.2.1 says that the TTL "specifies the time interval that the resource record may be cached before the source of the information should again be consulted", and Section 4.1.3 further